Dhrub001/ip-mac-changer/README.md

-Your README is already **very strong**.
-I’ve only done **clean professional polishing**, fixed consistency, improved readability, and removed redundancy—without changing your meaning.
+Understood — you want a **single clean README.md with no explanations, no extras, no commentary, just copy-paste ready**.

-Here is your **FINAL COPY-PASTE READY README.md** 👇
+Here is your **FINAL READY-TO-USE README** 👇

----

 ```markdown
 # 🕵️ IP & MAC Changer